Flying-fox conservation & management

 Project 1 - Capitalising on new methodologies (radar and drones) to monitor flying-foxes at nationally important camps

 Sound management of the Grey-headed Flying-fox is reliant on accurate and precise monitoring information of this highly mobile and widely distributed species (DAWE, 2021).
-Traditional counting methods have limited accuracy and precision, and are subject to errors that are not well-defined (McCarthy et al., Submitted; Westcott et al., 2012).
+Traditional counting methods have limited accuracy and precision, and are subject to errors that are not well-defined (McCarthy et al., in press; Westcott et al., 2012).
 While data collected quarterly under the National Flying-Fox Monitoring Program (NFFMP; Westcott et al., 2015) do not provide accurate estimates of the absolute national population size of the Grey-headed Flying-fox, they are meaningful indicators of long-term population trends.
 Nevertheless, limited precision, combined with the low quarterly survey rates, means that population trends can only be established with significance after (many) years of monitoring (e.g., Westcott et al., 2015).
 Our team has recently demonstrated that drone-based thermal remote sensing provides a highly accurate and precise new tool for monitoring the abundance of flying-foxes in a roost (McCarthy et al., 2021; Fig. 1A).
 In addition, our team has demonstrated that weather radar data provide reliable information on the abundance of flying-foxes in a roost, both retrospectively and in real-time (Meade et al., 2019).
 In this project, we capitalize on these two novel flying-fox monitoring methodologies to improve the accuracy, precision and temporal resolution of the NFFMP, thus greatly enhancing the capacity for the NFFMP to detect significant population trends over shorter timeframes, allowing management to respond more quickly and proactively to threats.

 AIM: The aim of this project is to develop a drone-calibrated landscape-scale network of 10 nationally important Grey-headed Flying-fox camps to be monitored using weather radar data at a daily basis (retrospectively and in real-time).